 This peak is not in the book.
 Updated June 2018

 Hoodoo Peak is located roughly 5 miles east of Idaho City and south of Rabbit Creek Summit.
-To reach the peak, follow ID-21 east from Idaho City to the signed Granite Creek Road, FS-327.
-This road is a well maintained route that climbs up Granite Creek to Rabbit Creek Summit at 5,765 feet in roughly 7 miles; park here.
+To reach the peak, follow ID-21 east from Idaho City to [signed] Granite Creek Road/FS-327.
+This road is a well-maintained route that climbs up Granite Creek to Rabbit Creek Summit at 5,765 feet in roughly 7 miles.
+Park here.
+USGS Rabbit Creek Summit

-Follow Jack Rabbit Motorcycle Trail, FST-598, to the north for approximately 2 miles to the summit.
-You will encounter one trail intersection along the way, which is not shown on maps…again a new trail reroute.
+Follow FST-598/Jack Rabbit Motorcycle Trail to the north for approximately 2 miles to the summit.
+You will encounter one trail intersection along the way, which is not shown on maps (a trail re-route).
 Simply stay high and follow the obvious ridge to the summit.

 The hike follows a somewhat mellow and forested ridge to the summit.
-At some points you just feel as if you’re walking in a forest, but when the trees open up periodically the views of the vast Boise Basin to the west and North/Middle Fork Boise River drainage to the east are fantastic.
-The forest opens up even more at the summit leading to even bigger views including the northern Trinity Mountains: 7,869-foot Sunset Mountain and 8,128-foot Pilot Peak.
-Note the summit is just a bump on the ridge, which doesn’t really result a “big peak” sensation, but the ridge is still relatively prominent.
+At some points, you just feel as if you’re walking in a forest.
+But when the trees open up periodically, the views of the vast Boise Basin to the west and North/Middle Fork Boise River drainage to the east are fantastic.
+The forest opens up even more at the summit, leading to even bigger views including the Northern Trinity Mountains [Sunset Mountain (7,869 feet) and Pilot Peak (8,128 feet)].
+Note that the summit is just a bump on the ridge, which doesn’t really result in a “big peak” sensation but the ridge is still relatively prominent.

-Also for those interested, the trail is in good shape and quite negotiable on a mountain bike, however it does require a few short hike-a-bikes before reaching the summit.
-Connecting this route with Hoodoo Trail #592 makes for a great backcountry mountain bike loop.
+For those interested, the trail is in good shape and is quite navigable on a mountain bike.
+However, it does require a few short hike-a-bikes before reaching the summit.
+Connecting this route with Hoodoo Trail/FST-592 makes for a great backcountry mountain bike loop.